Cohomological representations for real reductive groups: Introduction

 Section \ref{Cgroup} on complex groups recalls the well-known classification of cohomological representations due to Enright although we believe our formulation of his results is more precise.
 An important purpose of the section is to also discuss why the condition on {\it self-associate} parabolic does not show up from the point of view of treating a complex group as a real group.

-Section \ref{duality} makes a minor observation relating one dimensional unitary characters of a complex reductive group with one dimensional characters of it with values in $\R^+$.
-This was used in section \ref{Cgroup} to construct unitary characters on Levi subgroups $L(\C)$ from some kind of modulus character on $L(\C)$.

-The paper discusses in some detail the cohomological parameters of all classical groups, beginning with $\GL_n(\R)$ where a well-known theorem due to Speh \cite{Sp} describes all cohomological representations with trivial coefficients.
-Since it was important for our point of view to have a description of cohomological representations of $\GL_n(\R)$ for any coefficient system, we have given a complete proof of this result in Theorem \ref{Speh} of section \ref{gln}.

-In sections \ref{examples}, and \ref{SO}, we discuss cohomological parameters for general linear groups, both real and complex, unitary groups, symplectic groups, and the orthogonal groups, where odd and even orthogonal groups behave rather differently.
-In particular, there are cohomological parameters of an even orthogonal group $\SO(p,q)$ with $p+q = 2n$, whose transfer to $\GL_{2n}(\R)$ is not cohomological.
-These turn out to be exactly those parameters with values on ${\rm O}_{2n}(\C)$ which arise as functorial lifts from $\SO_{2n-1}(\C)$.

-Section \ref{more-exam} again has a few explicit low dimensional example of groups with the $L$-parameters of their cohomological parameters.
+In section \ref{gln}, we discuss cohomological parameters for $\GL_n(\R)$, $\GL_n(\C)$, and $\U_{p,q}(\R)$.
+Section \ref{more-exam} again has a few explicit low dimensional example of groups.

-In section \ref{coho}, we prove that the sum of dimensions of the $(\g,K)$-cohomology groups over representations in an $A$-packet on any real group (and any infinitesimal character) is independent of the $A$-packet under consideration, which can be explicitly calculated.
-This result could be useful to decide when certain members of an $A$-packet constitute the full $A$-packet!
-This result when added over all pure innerforms has a particularly nice form.
+In section \ref{coho}, we prove that the sum of dimensions of the $(\g,K)$-cohomology groups over representations in an Adams-Johnson packet on any real group (and any infinitesimal character) is independent of the Adams-Johnson packet under consideration, which can be explicitly calculated.
+This result could be useful to decide when certain members of an Adams-Johnson packet constitute the full Adams-Johnson packet!
+This result when added over all pure inner forms has a particularly nice form.
+The paper ends with refining the numerical statement of Theorem~\ref{packetsum} to a statement about (mirror) Hodge polynomials (Theorem~\ref{mirror}) when $G/K$ has an invariant complex structure.